sumitkumar2037/Assignment/README.md

 # Assignment
 Task1 :
-In this task the code takes two number and perform the operation like addition , subtraction, multiplication, division.
+In this task the code takes two number and perform the operation like addition , subtraction, multiplication, division.\n Task2 :
-Task2 :
 In this task the code takes first name and seocnd name as two input that print the greeting in the console.